Planimal-Info/site-capstone/planning/project_plan.md

 ## Problem Statement and Description

 Insert the latest summary of your problem statement and app description.
-- We want people to be able to enjoy nature and going on an adventure while also getting to share it with there friends and family or to anyone that wants to see.
+Problem Statement:
+New York State lacks a easy to use plant and animal database that academics and hobbyists can readily access.

+We want students in high school and college, as well as educators to have an easy to use, searchable database of local plants and animals.
+By grabbing data from a public new york state database, parsing it and returning relevant information.
+We will also allow users to upload and share photos of either animals or plants that they find in New York.

 ## User Roles and Personas